 No pre-defined instance sizes here.
 Choose up to 128GB of RAM, 16 vCPU cores and 4TB of storage for any given cloud server.
 All resources are priced on an hourly basis, so you’ll only pay for what you need, when you need it.
 And you can scale up on-demand, delivering true cloud flexibility.

 Each node has a robust SAN storage system that leverages both SATA and SSD drives for optimal performance and reliability.

 The CenturyLink Cloud Platform utilizes dedicated servers for networking and usage monitoring, terminal services access and platform management.

-HA is a core part of the CenturyLink Cloud Platform, with several features at the hypervisor level to ensure virtual machines stay online, even in the event of physical host failure.
+High Availability is a core element of the CenturyLink Cloud Platform, with several features at the hypervisor level to ensure virtual machines stay online, even in the event of physical host failure.
 Application services like AppFog ensure HA with automatic load balancing across regions.

 Run your application on a cloud platform built with enterprise-class hardware all the way from the firewalls to the virtual machine host servers.
 High-speed 10GB networking between application tiers prevents bottlenecks and hybrid SAN/spindle disks deliver a minimum of 2,500 IOPS and up to 20,000 IOPS.

 Network speed between application tiers will never be an issue on our Cloud Platform, as we deliver up to 10Gbps per vNIC, employ load balancers that deliver up to 1Gbps, and leverage firewalls that delivery up to 6Gbps.

 For web-scale architectures and NoSQL workloads, Hyperscale cloud servers offer flash storage to boost application performance and deliver a superior user experience.